Home DevOpsWhy DevOps Is Important and Why Your Business Needs Dedicated DevOps Support

 by Ashila Antony

-DevOps combines practices, tools, and cultural philosophies that aim to automate and integrate the processes between software development and IT operations.
-It emphasizes collaboration, communication, and shared responsibility between teams that traditionally worked in silos.
+DevOps is a combination of practices, tools, and cultural philosophies designed to automate and integrate processes between software development and IT operations teams.
+It promotes collaboration, communication, and shared responsibility among teams that traditionally worked in silos, enabling faster, more reliable software delivery.

 1. Faster Delivery of Software